 Local employees: 180

 What it does: Drift creates technology designed to generate leads and help sales teams close deals.
 Their most well-known product is the Drift Bot, a personal assistant for any website that can provide support, foster lead generation and offer other service 24/7.
-Drift’s office is located in the Back Bay on Berkeley St.
+Drift’s office is located in the Back Bay on Berkeley Street.

 Office highlights: Murals with favorite inspirational quotes, a backyard space for gatherings and conference room named after companies, things and people that helped make Drift what it is today.